xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-zoekt/index.md

 ## Set CPU and memory usage

-You can define requests and limits for Zoekt by modifying the following GitLab.com default settings:
+You can define requests and limits for the Zoekt chart by modifying the following GitLab.com default settings:

 ```yaml
   webserver: